-The decline of Padmanabhapuram became rapid after the 1850s.
+The decline of Padmanabhapuram Palace became rapid after 1839 A.D., once it ceased to be the permanent venue of the celebrated Navarathri festival.
+Apart from the annual Navarathri procession, the palace remained closed except for occasional visits by the royals and dignitaries.
 The public had no access to the complex and soon the locals came to believe that the palace was haunted!
 A remarkable description of the palace complex and the popular rumours were reported by artist C. Raja Raja Varma in his 'A Narrative of the Tour in Upper India.’
-On November 18, 1894, Aswathi Tirunal Marthanda Varma B.A., the First Prince and his party consisting of artist Raja Ravi Varma, and his younger brother C. Raja Raja Varma left Thiruvananthapuram for an expedition to upper India.
+On November 18, 1894, Aswathi Tirunal Marthanda Varma B.A., the First Prince of Travancore, and his party consisting of artist Raja Ravi Varma, and his younger brother C. Raja Raja Varma left Thiruvananthapuram for an expedition to upper India.
 They reached Padmanabhapuram by evening, where they were received at the palace gates by Dewan Peishkar Thanu Pillai.
 Later, the party explored the ancient palace complex.
 "With lantern in hand, we took a ramble in the dusk of the evening, through the dark and deserted halls and the passages of this extensive pile of buildings, startling whole armies of bats, and often mistaking with a shudder our own shadows for ghosts...
 The simple credulous folk have often heard unearthly noises and seen strange apparitions, and dare not enter the building for any consideration after night-fall," wrote Varma.
 After exploring the complex, the visitors retired to sleep, "dreaming of ghosts and hobgoblins the whole night!"

 Thanks to Sree Chithira Tirunal Bala Rama Varma, the last Maharaja of Travancore, Sethu Parvathi Bayi, the Queen Mother, and Dewan Sir.
 C. P. Ramaswami Aiyer, in 1934, the ancient complex was 'rediscovered' by J. H. Cousins, the Art Advisor to Travancore Government and R. Vasudeva Poduval who headed the Archaeology Department.
-In 1935, with full-fledged support of the royals, the ancient palace transformed into a museum complex.
+In 1935, with full-fledged support of the royals, the ancient palace was transformed into a museum complex.
 The reorganisation of the states based on linguistics severed the historic Kanyakumari District from Kerala.
-However, with timely intervention, Padmanabhapuram Palace and its sprawling grounds came under the direct control of the Kerala State Government.
+However, with the timely intervention, Padmanabhapuram Palace and its sprawling grounds came under the direct control of the Kerala State Government.
 Today, visitors come in thousands to see the palace complex - a vast pile of buildings where memories from a long forgotten age still survive.